tanzu-end-to-end/tap-gitops-workshop/Stage-3-Namespace-Provisioner.md

 cp ../tap-gitops-workshop/templates/namespace-provisioner/workshop-cluster-secrets.yaml .
 ```

 Edit the file `$WORKSHOP_ROOT/enc/workshop-cluster-secrets.yaml`, and fill it out with your credentials.
 You will enter your Github username and developer token in plain text.

 You will also add the base64-encoded string for your registry credentials.
+They will be added to two secrets in this file, `registry-credentials` and `lsp-push-credentials`.
 Here is a command that will generate the base64 encoding that you can input for `.dockerconfigjson`
 ```bash
 kubectl create secret docker-registry registry-credentials --docker-server=[My Registry Server] --docker-username=[Registry Username] --docker-password=[Registry Password] --dry-run=client -o jsonpath='{.data.\.dockerconfigjson}'
 ```